 After admission and before enrolling in any courses, students are required to meet with the graduate program director who appoints, in consultation with the student, an advisory committee suited to each student's background and interests.
 The chair of the advisory committee serves as the student's academic adviser.
 Students are urged to file an approved plan of study with their academic adviser by the end of the first term of enrollment in the program.

 Prospective students can apply online or via standard mail.
-Application information is available here.
 International applicants must take the Test of English as a Foreign Language (TOEFL) within two years prior to the term for which admission is sought.
-A minimum TOEFL score of 550 (paper based) or 213 (computer based) or 80 (Internet based) taken is required.
-We also accept international English Language Testing System (IELTS) results to satisfy our English language proficiency admission requirement.
-The minimum IELTS total band score required is 6.5.
+A minimum TOEFL score of 550 (paper based) or 213 (computer based) or 79 (Internet based) taken is required.
+We also accept the International English Language Testing System (IELTS), the minimum IELTS total band score required is 6.5.
 The GRE is not required, but is recommended for international applicants.

 Graduate assistantships (GA) can be applied for once you are a student here at SIUE.
 These pay tuition and a modest stipend.
 Normally we only consider graduate assistantships (GA) for students who have been here at SIUE for one semester.
 The interview process takes place three months before the semester begins.